 The Council introduced the following rules in 2002.
 For the acceptance of application for membership one full paper published in peer-reviewed journal or two publications in Proceedings of International meetings related to peptide science or one accepted patent are required.
 For the acceptance of application for temporary membership no written record in the field is needed, but the applicant must be supported in written by a member of the Society.
 Temporary membership will be automatically cancelled after 3 years or renewed upon written request.
 For consideration of travel grant application at EPS meetings or at EPS supported meetings there is no EPS membership required.

-The only current income to the Society is from sponsorship contributions, a small per capita contribution from the registration fee of the biennial symposia, and advertising in, and with, the Society’s Newsletter.
-Of these sources, sponsorship is the most important, and indeed the continued viability of the Society as currently organised is completely dependant on the support of Sponsors.
-The Society’s outgoings at present comprise production and circulation expenses connected with its six-monthly Newsletter, expenses of its annual Executive Committee Meeting (which are very modest), other administrative expenses (which are minimal), and the subsidy of small scientific meetings in the field.
-It does not contribute to the costs of the Journal of Peptide Science: although this is the Society’s official journal, it is published by John Wiley & Sons as a financially independent operation.
+The only current income to the Society is from sponsorship contributions, a small per capita contribution from the registration fee of the biennial symposia, and advertising in, and with, the Society’s Newsletter and the EPS website.
+Of these sources, sponsorship is the most important, and indeed the continued viability of the Society as currently organised is completely dependent on the support of Sponsors.
+The Society’s outgoings at present comprise expenses of its annual Executive Committee Meeting (which are very modest), other administrative expenses (which are minimal), the subsidy of small scientific meetings and workshops in the field, the travel grants at EPS meetings and the EPS Mobility Fellowships.
+It does not contribute to the costs of the Journal of Peptide Science, although this is the Society’s official journal, published by John Wiley & Sons as a financially independent project.
 None of the Society’s Officers receive any benefit from their offices; the Society has no employees or administrative overheads apart from postage etc; its accounts are professionally audited and are available to any interested Sponsor or potential Sponsor.